The Division of Substance Dependence was established in 1999, being built from the Addiction Research and Treatment Services

 Project Safe, a program within the Division of Substance Dependence, began in 1987 as a demonstration project funded by the National Institute on Drug Abuse (NIDA).
 Initially, Project Safe concentrated its activities primarily on developing and evaluating interventions intended to reduce the spread of HIV among drug users, including injection drug users (IDUs) and crack cocaine smokers.
 Beginning in 1995, we modified our direction slightly by focusing on substance abuse treatment as HIV prevention.

 In 1979 T.J.
 Crowley, MD, assumed the position of Director of ARTS, a position he held until he became Director of the newly formed Division of Substance Dependence in 1999.
 Brewster was Associate Director of ARTS until 1999, when he became Director of ARTS within the Division of Substance Dependence.
-Crowley and Brewster have maintained an unusually effective relationship.
-Brewster has vigorously pursued state and local funds to build and expand clinical treatment programs, providing skilled supervision for the staff of those programs.
-Crowley has provided overall supervision and consultation for ARTS, meanwhile developing a strong NIH-supported program of basic and clinical research in substance dependence.
-Together, Crowley and Brewster have attracted other very productive faculty members.
+Crowley and Brewster maintained an unusually effective relationship.
+Brewster vigorously pursued state and local funds to build and expand clinical treatment programs, providing skilled supervision for the staff of those programs.
+Crowley provided overall supervision and consultation for ARTS, meanwhile developing a strong NIH-supported program of basic and clinical research in substance dependence.
+Together, Crowley and Brewster attracted other very productive faculty members.
+In 2011 Dr. Paula Riggs became the Director of the Division and in 2015 Kristen Dixion became the Executive Director of ARTS.

 Division faculty members are active teachers within the Department of Psychiatry.
 They teach medical students, residents, graduate students, post-doctoral fellows, staff from Colorado’s various treatment agencies, and members of the general public.